tommyli3318/tommyli3318/README.md

 #### Quick Overview
 * Junior in Computer Science at the University of California, Irvine
-* Current SDE intern at Amazon
+* Current SWE intern at Google
-* Past experience at AbbVie, GSA, Paciolan, Google Summer of Code
+* Past experience at Amazon, AbbVie, GSA, Paciolan, Google Summer of Code
 * Past Contributor of Nuitka Organization (Open Source)
 * Very passionate about Computer Science and problem solving
 * More about me and my work on my [Personal Website](https://tommyli3318.github.io/)